yangshiteng/DS03-Linear-Regression/README.md

 - Independence of errors.
 This assumes that the errors of the response variables are uncorrelated with each other.
 - Lack of perfect multicollinearity in the predictors.
 For standard least squares estimation methods, the design matrix X must have full column rank p; otherwise perfect multicollinearity exists in the predictor variables, meaning a linear relationship exists between two or more predictor variables.
 This can be caused by accidentally duplicating a variable in the data, using a linear transformation of a variable along with the original (e.g., the same temperature measurements expressed in Fahrenheit and Celsius), or including a linear combination of multiple variables in the model, such as their mean.

+##  Regularization

+There are extensions of the training of the linear model called regularization methods.
+These seek to both minimize the sum of the squared error of the model on the training data (using ordinary least squares) but also to reduce the complexity of the model (like the number or absolute size of the sum of all coefficients in the model).

+Two popular examples of regularization procedures for linear regression are:

+- Lasso Regression: where Ordinary Least Squares is modified to also minimize the absolute sum of the coefficients (called L1 regularization).
+- Ridge Regression: where Ordinary Least Squares is modified to also minimize the squared absolute sum of the coefficients (called L2 regularization).

+These methods are effective to use when there is collinearity in your input values and ordinary least squares would overfit the training data.